The janus API for Prolog Calling

 If

-is a Prolog compound term corresponding to a Python method forTarget
+MethAttris a Prolog compound term corresponding to a Python method forTarget, the method is called and its return unified withReturn.If

 Error Cases

-does not correspond to a Python method or attribute forTarget
+MethAttrdoes not correspond to a Python method or attribute forTargetpython_error

 Any other error thrown by Python during the call should